 Flaky Pie Crust

-By spreading the dough with the heal of your hand – what the French call “fraisage”—you get nice layers of butter spread thinly through the dough that expand into a delicate flaky pie crust.
+So as you’re putting this together, you’ll spread the dough with the heal of your hand – what the French call “fraisage”— to get nice layers of butter spread thinly through the dough that expand into a delicate flaky pie crust.

 This pie crust is excellent, and simple to make.
 Don’t be intimidated by the length of the directions, as this is mostly just descriptions of what you’ll be doing.
 Once you get it, it only takes a few minutes to throw together something that blows away anything in your freezer section!